datacamp-content-public/Application-Writing-Efficient-Python-Code-Logan-Thomas-/slides/chapter_1_287791ac4dae03ef70496b93eeac7e4e.md

 ```

 `@part1`
-- A better way to calculate runtime with iPython magic command **%timeit**
+- Calculate runtime with iPython magic command **%timeit**

-- Magic commands are enhancements added on top of the normal Python syntax
+- **Magic commands** are enhancements added on top of the normal Python syntax
-  - prefixed by the "%" character
+  - Prefixed by the "%" character
-  - Can operate on a single line of code using one '%' character and on multiple lines of code using tow '%' characters
+  - Can operate on a single line of code using one '%' character and on multiple lines of code using two '%' characters
   - Link to docs ([here](https://ipython.readthedocs.io/en/stable/interactive/magics.html))

+        %timeit np.random.rand(1000000)
+        %%timeit

 `@script`